 - NSF certified components – The Matrixx Infusion is made from NSF certified components, guaranteeing safety and durability.

-Best For: Anyone dealing with bacterial iron.
+Anyone dealing with bacterial iron.
 Chemical injection is the best way to treat this type of bacteria, and the Matrixx Infusion is the best of its kind.

 - Our testing found that the Matrixx Infusion is one of the most capable chemical injection iron filters on the market, removing an impressive 20 PPM of iron.